Our Top Ten Photography Tips For Solo Travellers

 6. Composition

 A popular technique is the ‘rule of thirds’ which involves using the grid on your camera screen.
-The image is divided evenly into thirds, both horizontally and vertically, and the subject of the image is placed at the intersection of those dividing lines, or along one of the lines itself.
-This helps create a strong, balanced image.
+In Rule of Thirds photography, the image is divided evenly into thirds, both horizontally and vertically, and the subject of the image is placed at the intersection of those dividing lines, or along one of the lines itself.
+This helps create a strong, balanced image - great for when you're snapping monuments and impressive buildings on one of our worldwide holidays.

 7. Framing